 'Images and documents' is a cover term for a wide variety of formats of material held by the Mills Archive, including:

-These items together form the 'Archive' proper, one of two sets of material held by the Mills Archive alongside the Library.
+These items make up the 'archive' collections held by the Mills Archive, which we treat separately from the books, journals and pamphlets held in our Library.
 Although they come in many forms, they have certain things in common which distinguish them from library items:

 Uniqueness: By and large, these items are unique, unlike books or journals which are printed in many copies.